 In the beginning, especially if you are emotionally attached in some way, it is natural to try to repair the relationship.
 Many people attempt to talk things through, clarify the situation, or give another chance, sometimes more than once.

 For this reason, if you begin to see through the narcissistic facade, one of the most practical defensive strategies is maintaining distance and clear boundaries.
-These boundaries will frequently be tested or deliberately crossed, so consistency and reduced emotional engagement become essential.
+These boundaries will frequently be tested or deliberately crossed, so consistency and reduced emotional engagement are essential.

 Dark Psychology Lab Defense Guides